 - Retain typical homeowner expenses as insurance, utilities, real estate taxes, HOA fees and more.

 - The loan is complicated, which is why counseling is required.
 Complex loans lend themselves to misunderstandings and even fraud.
-Here is an article that ran in the Wall Street Journal some years ago.
+Here is an article on Know Your Options, by Fannie Mae that offers suggestions to protect yourself.
 This link to a Federal Trade Commission article has additional information including how to spot scams and high-pressure tactics.

 From your brief description, it is possible you have other alternatives that may achieve your travel goals without using the HECM.
 Consider starting a conversation with your accountant, if you have not done so already.
 Estate planning concepts may offer other solutions, such as some loan against assets like stock, bonds or IRA’s.
 Another option may be selling some of those same holdings.